yt-project/yt/doc/source/visualizing/volume_rendering.rst

 :class:`~yt.visualization.volume_rendering.render_source.RenderSource` objects
 comprise the contents of what is actually *rendered*.
 One can add several different RenderSources to a Scene and the ray-tracing step will pass rays through all of them to produce the final rendered image.
-Valid RenderSources include :ref:`volume-sources`, :ref:`opaque-sources`, and :ref:`annotations <volume-rendering-annotations>`.

 .. _volume-sources: